mattermost/mattermost-handbook/operations/research-and-development/engineering/public-speaking.md

 After preparing your slides, there are multiple options for rehearsing your talk.
 The weekly Developers Meeting and R&D Meeting are great opportunities to practice delivering your content.

 Finally, once you are selected to attend a conference or meetup, Mattermost can provide the necessary support.
-Mattermost can assist with booking the hotel and transportation (if required), and the company will cover the cost (if the conference does it).
+Mattermost can assist with booking the hotel and transportation (if required), and the company will cover the cost (if the conference doesn't cover it).
 For more information, see [How to spend company money](https://handbook.mattermost.com/operations/finance/staff-member-expenses/how-to-spend-company-money).

 ## How to select an event